History of English cricket (1726–1750): General practice and codification

 The first formalised Laws of Cricket were written in 1744.
-Referring to the 1774 version of the Laws, John Major says that regulation had hitherto been "rather informal".
+Referring to the 1774 version of the Laws, writer and former politician John Major says regulation had hitherto been "rather informal".
 He believes that the 1744 rules were only a revision or codification of existing practice.

 The oldest cricket bat still in existence dates from 1729.
 The shape is more like that of a modern-day hockey stick than a modern-day cricket bat.
 It is kept in the Sandham Room in the Member's Pavilion at The Oval.

 The 1727 Articles of Agreement stated that "the Duke of Richmond & Mr. Brodrick shall determine the Ball or Balls to be played with".
 Similar rules applied through the period and there was no known attempt to standardise bat or ball size until much later.
 Batsmen defended a two-stump wicket using a bat shaped like a modern hockey stick against a ball that was bowled all along the ground, either by rolling or skimming.
 The oldest known surviving cricket bat is dated 1729.
 It is on display in The Oval pavilion and belonged to one John Chitty of Knaphill, Surrey.

-Pads, gloves and other forms of protective equipment were unknown.
+Pads, gloves, and other forms of protective equipment were unknown.
 Umpires carried a stick, believed to be a bat, which the batsmen had to touch to complete a run.
 Scorers sat on a mound in the field and "notched" runs (then known as notches) on tally sticks.
 All runs had to be completed in full as boundaries were not recognised and there were no known rules concerning the care and maintenance of the wicket, although the leading bowler on the visiting team had the right to decide where the wickets would be pitched.

 The only early rule about pitch and wicket dimensions was re the length of the pitch at 23 yards in 1727; this had become a chain (22 yards) by 1744.
 Major says the dimensions of the wicket, two stumps topped by a single bail, were set at 22 inches high and six inches wide.

 The 1744 code stipulated that the bowling and popping creases must be cut with the popping crease exactly three feet ten inches before the bowling crease; and that the no ball is the penalty for overstepping, which then meant the hind foot going in front of the bowling crease.
 The Laws for bowlers did not say he must roll the ball and there was no mention of prescribed arm action, only that he must "deliver the ball" with one foot behind the bowling crease.
-Rowland Bowen, writing in the 1965 edition of Wisden Cricketers' Almanack, asserted that the ball was bowled in the true sense (all along the ground) through the first half of the 18th century and that this was the rule prior to the 1750s, though it was largely forsaken by the 1770s after bowlers began pitching the ball.
+The cricket historian Rowland Bowen, writing in the 1965 edition of Wisden Cricketers' Almanack, asserted that the ball was bowled in the true sense (all along the ground) through the first half of the 18th century, and that this was the rule prior to the 1750s, though it was largely forsaken by the 1770s after bowlers began pitching the ball.